callumjones/fg-spillovers/README.md

 ## Software Requirements

 - The code is written in Matlab and R.
-- [Dynare](https://www.dynare.org/) is used to form the structural equations of the linearized model.
+- [Dynare](https://www.dynare.org/) is used to write and extract the structural equations of the linearized model.
 The scripts work with version 4.6.0 of Dynare.
 - Some figures rely on the use of [Ambrogio Cesa-Bianchi's VAR Toolbox](https://github.com/ambropo/VAR-Toolbox), included in the `/routines` folder.

 ## Estimation